binhlam10796/nominatim_flutter/README.md

 # **Nominatim Flutter Plugin with Isolate Loading & Hive Caching**

 The Nominatim Flutter Plugin offers seamless interaction with the Nominatim service, allowing for reverse geocoding and place searching in your Flutter applications.
-Notably, it supports asynchronous data loading via a dedicated isolate and provides efficient caching using Hive.
+Notably, it supports asynchronous data loading via a dedicated isolate and provides efficient caching using Hive, enhanced with DioCache customization.

 ## Features
 - **Reverse Geocoding & Place Searching**: Directly integrate with Nominatim.
 - **Asynchronous Isolate Loading**: Load data in a separate thread, ensuring your UI remains smooth.
 - **Hive Caching**: Speed up data retrieval with efficient caching.
+- **DioCache Customization**: Take control of caching behavior by configuring DioCache settings.

 ## Usage